Inflectra/rapise-documentation/docs/Libraries/Text.md

 <a name="Split"></a>
 #### Split

 Divides `str` into an ordered list of substrings, puts these substrings into an array, and returns the array.
-The division is done by searching for a `substring`.
+The division is done by searching for a `separator`.

 ```javascript
 Split(str, separator)